| PL/SQL Packages and Types Reference 10g Release 1 (10.1) Part Number B10802-01 |

 This chapter contains the following topics:

-This package runs with the privileges of the calling user, rather than the package owner SYS
+This package runs with the privileges of the calling user, rather than the package owner SYS.

-procedure commits the current transaction, performs the operation, and then commits again.
+The ALTER_COMPILE procedure commits the current transaction, performs the operation, and then commits again.

 This procedure is equivalent to the following SQL statement: